Please come in, have a seat and join me in the “way back machine,” as we take a short ride . . .

 Regardless of the fact that I perceive EBSD, and Mr. Yahiro, to be very dismissive towards me and my requests for information, I am all for what EBSD does.
 I like and appreciate that they help Veterans and their families and Mr. Yahiro is obviously very good at what he does – he’s been there for 20 years, after all.
 In fact, during my research in writing this essay I found that Mr. Yahiro and a group of others started East Bay Stand Down in order to help Vets.
 Mr. Yahiro is a co-founder of East Bay Stand Down and I think he is a Veteran himself.
 How can I not admire that?
 Thank you all, Staff and Volunteers of East Bay Stand Down, for helping my brothers and sisters who have put on the uniform of the United States Military.

 Speaking of research; I finally found the dates for the 1999 East Bay Stand Down on Country Joe – a timeline (of the Country Joe and the Fish band) website, of all places.
-The dates were hard for me to find.
+The dates were difficult for me to find.
 Open the website and click on 1999, then go to September 30 and it shows Country Joe played at the Stand Down for the whole weekend, entertaining the troops.
 I just thought I would share that tidbit with you.
 Also in the way of research, I have decided to not seek documents from the hospital or ambulance service at this time.
 The same goes for any FOIA requests to the V.A.
 What good would they do me now anyway?
-Mr. Yahiro and the East Bay Stand Down know that I am still alive now.
+Mr. Yahiro and the East Bay Stand Down know that I am still alive and will tell my story.

 Before I close this story, I would like to bring up the idea of “you create what happens to you.”
 I was reminded of this when I visited the HVRP website.
 One could argue that if I wasn’t a homeless alcoholic I would not have been in that position in the first place.
 That argument has merit.
 I’ll own it.
 I have always taken responsibility for my actions – always.
 One could also argue that if East Bay Stand Down did not extend their hand to me, I would not have been there in the first place either.
 It just didn’t work out, did it?